astral-sh/ruff/BREAKING_CHANGES.md

 ### Ruff 2024.2 style

-The `format` command now formats your code according to the Ruff 2024.2 style guide.
-Read the [Changelog](./CHANGELOG.md#030) for an in detail list of changes.
+The formatter now formats code according to the Ruff 2024.2 style guide.
+Read the [changelog](./CHANGELOG.md#030) for a detailed list of stabilized style changes.

 ### `isort`: Use one blank line after imports in typing stub files

-Previously, Ruff used one or two blank lines (or the number configured by `isort.lines-after-imports`) in typing stub files (`.pyi`).
+Previously, Ruff used one or two blank lines (or the number configured by `isort.lines-after-imports`) after imports in typing stub files (`.pyi`).
-Using more than one blank line isn't in accordance with the [typing style guide](https://typing.readthedocs.io/en/latest/source/stubs.html#style-guide) and incompatible with ruff's formatter.
+The [typing style guide](https://typing.readthedocs.io/en/latest/source/stubs.html#style-guide) recommends using at most 1 blank line in stub files for grouping.
-As of this release, `isort` now always uses one blank line after imports in typing stub files.
+As of this release, `isort` now always uses one blank line after imports in typing stub files, the same as the formatter.

 ### Remove `build` from the default exclusion list